Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Proposal: Transformers for HAR

+Transformers have been shown to have great generalization capability and transfer learning ability \cite{NIPS2017_3f5ee243}.
+Hence, we propose a Transformer-based architecture, designed explicitly for embedded IMU sensing devices.
+It is called HART for Human Activity Recognition Transformer.
+We expect this architecture to better deal with data heterogeneity than both the CNN and DeepConvLSTM models.
+We also propose an extension called MobileHART which adds layers to better capture temporal dependencies in the sensor data.

+The principle of Transformer-based architectures is to use Multi-Headed Self-Attention (MSA) to dynamically enable the model to give more weight to specific segments of the inputs over other segments.
+In the context of instance-based (window-based) activity recognition, the entire input window may not contain only relevant information for activity classification.
+Incorporating MSA allows the model to dynamically focus on specific time segments of the signals that best characterize the performing activities (e.g. specific acceleration peaks or significant orientation changes).

-Recently, a lightweight and general-purpose vision transformer called MobileViT has been presented \cite{mehta2022mobilevit}.
-Since transformer-based architectures focus on input-adaptive weighting and global processing, they lack coverage of the spatial inductive biases that CNN-based network learns.
-For this reason, MobileViT combines the two architectures and allows the model to encode both local and global information with fewer parameters.
-To do so, MobileViT integrates the relatively inexpensive inverted residual blocks from MobileNetV2 \cite{sandler2018mobilenetv2}, composed of a series of stacked convolutional layers, with the power of a MobileViT block, an expanded version of the ViT encoder block.
+HART uses MSA on the windowed inertial data, segmenting the windows into frames with individual weighted importance.
+In addition, the complexity of the MSA in HART has been reduced with the use of attention convolutional filters to better fit small devices with limited resources, such as smartphones and smartwatches.
+However, since transformer-based architectures focus on input-adaptive weighting and global processing, they lack coverage of the spatial inductive biases that CNN-based networks learn.
+Thus, for this reason, we extended HART to MobileHART, which combines the two architectures and allows the model to encode both local and global information with fewer parameters.

-The inverted residual blocks, which shall be referred to as the Mv2 (MobileNet Version 2) block for coherency purposes, are composed of point-wise ($PConv$) and depth-wise ($DConv$) convolutional layers \cite{howard2017mobilenets}.
-The entire Mv2 block can be expressed as so:

-Given input embedding $\boldsymbol{x} \in \mathbb{R}^{H,W,C}$, it is first passed through a point-wise convolutional layer to project the input to the latent dimension.
-The resulting outputs are then passed through a depth-wise convolutional layer, either with a stride of 1 or 2 (for downsampling).
-Finally, the outputs are then given to another point-wise convolutional layer which is then added --only when there is no downsampling-- with the original $\boldsymbol{x}$ input through a residual connection.
-All convolutional operations are followed by batch normalization and a non-linear activation.

-MobileViT block's is composed of $SConv()$ standard convolutional, $PConv()$ point-wise convolutional and the encoder block of ViT.
-The entire process of the block can be formulated as:

-$SConv_{1}(x)$ projects and splits inputs x into $P$ patches and encodes local spatial information.
-The second $SConv_{2}()$ is used as a method of fusion between the concatenated inputs and attention outputs ($Concat(PConv_{2}(AOut(\boldsymbol{x})),\boldsymbol{x})$).
-The point-wise convolutions ($PConv_{1}$ \& $PConv_{2}$) projects the embedding to a higher dimensional space.
-Note here that positional encoding is no longer used in MobileViT as the integration of convolutional networks into the architecture to learn spatial inductive biases.